FarronF/limerick-council-meetings/meetings/2023/03/03-Joint Policing Committee Meeting/Minutes - Special Joint Policing Committee Meeting - 23rd December 2022.md

 The Chief Superintendent thanked the JPC for their welcoming comments.
 He confirmed that there was a

 robust Policing Plan in place, a lot of which has been successful in Rathkeale.
+However, he agreed that what
+---
-However, he agreed that what--- had happened on this occasion was very serious.
+had happened on this occasion was very serious.
 He confirmed that a large Garda presence, including

 ordinary Gardai, the Roads Policing Unit, the Public Order Unit and the Armed Response Unit were now on